spatie/laravel-event-sourcing/docs/advanced-usage/adding-and-removing-projectors-and-reactors.md

 You can add and remove projectors and reactors via the `Projectionist` facade.

-Whilst this package can auto-discover your event handlers, it is still useful to be able to add and remove projectors for your test suite.
+Whilst this package can auto-discover your event handlers, it is still useful to be able to add and remove projectors or reactors for your test suite.
 For example, a slow reactor might be worth removing to speed up your tests if the behaviour of that reactor is not relevant for the feature you are testing.

 ## Adding Projectors